Baked italian sliders are the ooey gooey, cheesy, briney, DELICIOUS sammich you need in your life.

 - Line a half sheet baking pan with foil, and spray with non-stick spray.

-- Place halved rolls on sheet pan and slather the bottom half with the mayo mixture.
+- Place halved rolls on a sheet pan and slather the bottom half with the mayo mixture.

 - Layer the sandwich as such: 6 slices pepperoni, 3 slices ham, 6 slices salami, 3 slices mozzarella.
 Do this TWICE.

 - On the top half of the buns, drizzle balsamic vinegar across, followed by the rest of the mayo mixture.